Macross Frontier: Reception

 As a tribute to the popularity of the series, Japanese champion cosplay kickboxer Yuichiro Nagashima ("Jienotsu") crossplayed as the character Ranka Lee during one of his tournaments and also in a promotional event for the show.

 The first DVD volume of the series released in Japan by Bandai Visual maintained the #3 spot in the sales chart for two consecutive weeks.
 It was revealed that about 45,000 Blu-ray Discs and 55,000 DVDs were shipped by Bandai Visual for the first volume.
 This marked the highest Blu-ray Disc pressing among all Bandai Visual releases.
 Macross Frontier was also reported to be the first anime television series to ship simultaneously on both disc formats in Japan.

 The original soundtrack of the series, Macross Frontier O.S.T.1 Nyan FRO, made it to #3 in Oricon's's weekly album chart.
 The album sold over 72,000 copies, becoming the first anime album in eleven years to rank in Japan's top 3.
 The only anime album to rival these sales was The End of Evangelion soundtrack, released on September 26, 1997.

 The first opening single, "Triangular" by Maaya Sakamoto, debuted at #3 in Oricon's weekly singles chart and maintained the spot for three weeks before falling to #6.
 The second single, "Diamond Crevasse" by May'n, also debuted at #3.
 The third single, Megumi Nakajima's "Seikan Hikō", reached #5 with 34,501 copies.
 The fourth single, including the second opening "Lion" and the second ending theme "Northern Cross", sold about 56,000 copies in its first week, reaching #3 as well.
 These four singles sold a total of over 500,000 copies, marking the start of a "new anime song boom" in Japan.

 Macross Frontier won the 40th Seiun Award in the Best Dramatic Presentation category.
+It also received a Tokyo Anime Award for television animation, while Kanno received that year's award for music.
 Furthermore, Macross Frontier the Movie: The Wings of Farewell also won the 2011 Newtype Anime Awards for Best Anime Film and Theatrical Film Award at the 2011 Animation Kobe (the latter prize was previously awarded to numerous Animated Film including Spirited Away and WALL-E).